c4arl0s/7RewritingHistory/README.md

 6a442fc Create index page for the message
 ```

-This moves the checked-out commit backward by one snapshot, along with the new-pages pointer.
+**This moves the checked-out commit backward by one snapshot, along with the new-pages pointer**.
 Note that git status tells us that we have nothing to commit, since the --hard flag obliterated (remove) any changes in the working directory.
 And of course, the git log output shows that the new-pages branch no longer contains the green commit.

-This behavior is slightly different from the reset we used in the interactive rebase: this time the branch: this time the branch moved with the new HEAD.
+**This behavior is slightly different from the reset we used in the interactive rebase: this time the branch moved with the new HEAD**.
 Since we were on (no branch) during the rebase, there was no branch tip to move.
 However, in general, git reset is used to move branch tips around and optionally alter the working directory via one of its many flags. (e.g. --mixed or --hard).

 ![Screen Shot 2020-05-31 at 18 57 25](https://user-images.githubusercontent.com/24994818/83365813-9afa9700-a370-11ea-8592-0ecb23015250.png)

-The commit that we removed from the branch is now a dangling commit.
+**The commit that we removed from the branch is now a dangling commit**.
 Dangling commits are those that cannot be reached from any branch and are thus in danger of being lost forever.

 # 	* [Open the Reflog](https://github.com/c4arl0s/7RewritingHistoryRysGitTutorial#7-rewriting-history-rys-git-tutorial---content)